Brian McDonough, M.D., FAAFP, CPE

 Mary McCrossan, M.D., Preceptor

-Dr. McCrossan graduated from Macalester College, and the University of
+Dr. McCrossan graduated from Macalester College, and received her medical

 Her current professional roles include precepting in the Family Medicine